Rockylars/ProjectRockyDocs/genre/list.md

   almost impossible to obtain as nobody is playing that type.
 It really will just be a "why even add this, it just makes it frustrating" case.
 So don't fucking add a crafting system.

+### Things from multiple games
+- Do not make guns that are 1 block or 2 block in size, always start with bigger weapons as the tiny ones are impossible to damage scale and look rather unpleasant.
+- Do not try to mess with giant weapons, they are a pain to put on and often either misplaced or misused leading to many early deaths.